klwdesigns/klw_base/_posts/2019-07-19-a-play-within-a-play-methinks.md

 For the full context, read the full scene [here](http://shakespeare.mit.edu/hamlet/hamlet.3.2.html).
 Or, for Mel Gibson's performance of the later part of scene II, watch [here](https://www.youtube.com/watch?v=KOGjVUa_iIE).

 Better yet, just watch the whole play, and wonder at the play-within-a-play.
-Methinks it's just a play without day.
+Methinks, it could be just a play without day.

 ["To be or not to be, that is the question."](https://www.youtube.com/watch?v=Vf2TpWsPvgI)